firesidefiction/firesidefiction.github.io/_posts/issues/ANTE/issue-01/2012-03-04-temperance.md

 He turned the pin over and noticed for the first time that there was fine engraving on the back, obscured by the hinged fastener.
 He unhooked the clasp and held it up to the lamp to catch the light.

 The words were etched in a tiny, scrolled hand: _Anthony Cardno, Founder._

-## About the Author

-Christie Yant is a science fiction and fantasy writer and habitual volunteer.
-She has been an Assistant Editor for _Lightspeed Magazine_, occasional narrator for _StarShipSofa_, audio book reviewer for Audible.com, and remains a co-blogger at [Inkpunks.com](http://Inkpunks.com), a website for aspiring and newly-pro writers.
-Her fiction has appeared in _Crossed Genres, Daily Science Fiction_, and the anthologies _The Way of the Wizard, Year's Best Science Fiction & Fantasy 2011_, and _Armored_.
-She lives in a former Temperance colony on the central coast of California, where she sometimes gets to watch rocket launches with her two amazing daughters, her husband, and assorted four-legged nuisances.
-Find her online at [inkhaven.net](http://inkhaven.net/) or on Twitter [@inkhaven](https://twitter.com/inkhaven).